UMN-Kernel-Object/documentation/participants.rst

 I am a FreeBSD user and contributor, my favorite programming language is C, and I happen to be a Hawaiian pizza fan.

+**Evan Voogd**
+Computer Science Major at UMN with interest in operating systems.
+I started my Linux journey with Ubuntu running in WSL back in the summer before my freshman year.
+I use Vim and am neutral on the issue of pineapple pizza.

 Advisors
 --------